-Data processor have specific legal obligations; for example, they are required to maintain records of personal data and processing activities.
+Data processors have specific legal obligations; for example, they are required to maintain records of personal data and processing activities.
 They have legal liability if they are responsible for a breach.

 We consider the following to be ‘data processors’ on our behalf:

 Details of all our practitioners are available on our website.
 Please note practitioners will also act as data controllers in relation to any additional information they collect from you.
 We advise that you review their individual ‘privacy policies’ in relation to how they will manage your data.
 We have no role in the collection or management of this additional data.